-The Design-Build Team shall use the same source of form liner and color stains for all sound barrier wall panels facing the traffic side.
-The architectural concrete surface treatment shall match the appearance (stone size, stone shape, stone texture, pattern and relief) of natural stone to resemble an ashlar stone pattern with panel staining on the traffic side that matches the Grey Palette Color # FS 36270 found in the Federal Standard 595B - Colors Used in Government Procurement.
+The Design-Build Team shall use the same source of form liner and color stains for all sound barrier wall panels.
+The architectural concrete surface treatment shall match the appearance (stone size, stone shape, stone texture, pattern and relief) of natural stone to resemble an ashlar stone pattern with panel staining on both sides to match the Grey Palette Color # FS 36270 found in the Federal Standard 595B - Colors Used in Government Procurement.
 All texture shall be in addition to the nominal thickness of the wall panels of four inches $\pm \frac{1}{4}$ inch.
-Maximum relief of the textured surface shall be $1\frac{1}{4}$ inch or less.
+Maximum relief of the textured surface shall be 11⁄2 inch or less.
 The top 1'-0" of the top panel within each wall segment shall have a smooth, non-textured and non-stained finish to resemble faux coping.
 Concrete columns shall remain unstained in their natural concrete color.
 There shall be an appreciable contrast between the colors of the unstained concrete columns and the stained panels.
 For information purposes only, sources of form liners in the ashlar stone pattern include, but are not limited to: